UviDTE-UviSpace/uvispace-documentation/docs/camera.rst

 * **Camera Capture**, available at `uvispace-camera-fpga/ip/camera_controller/ <https://github.com/UviDTE-UviSpace/uvispace-camera-fpga/tree/master/ip/camera_controller>`_, interfaces the camera and generates useful signals to control the image flow.
 The camera uses the following signals to sent the image: a 12-bit data bus (one pixel), frame_valid (1 when image is being transmitted and 0 during the vertical blanking), line_valid (1 during a line is being transmitted and 0 in horizontal blanking) and pixel_valid (1 when the pixel in the data bus is a valid pixel and must be used and 0 when the data bus does not contain a valid pixel so it must be discarded).
 Using this signals Camera Capture provides the 12-bit data-bus at its output and a pixel valid signal.
 To control where in the image the current pixel is it outputs X-Y coordinates of the current pixel and a frame/image counter.
 Switch 9 must be 0 in order this component to work, otherwise the video stream is stopped and you can see a frozen image when connecting a screen in the VGA.

+* **Frame Sync**, available at `uvispace-camera-fpga/ip/camera_controller/frame_sync <https://github.com/UviDTE-UviSpace/uvispace-camera-fpga/tree/master/ip/camera_controller/frame_sync>`_,  is located between the Raw to RGB component and the Image Processing.
+It blocks the pixel_valid signal some frames.
+It is not clear in the camera documentation how the camera does the reset, if it does it instantaneously or if it first finishes the row that it is sending.
+This component solves this problem.
+Every time the camera is reset Frame sync counts few frame_valid negative flanks (end of the image) before letting pixel_valid propagate.
+This ensures that after this component, the 1st Raw to RGB sees after reset is the pixel 0,0.
+This is needed for some image processing components and the Avalon Image Writers to work properly.

 * **Raw to RGB**, available at `uvispace-camera-fpga/ip/camera_controller/raw2rgb <https://github.com/UviDTE-UviSpace/uvispace-camera-fpga/tree/master/ip/camera_controller/raw2rgb>`_, converts the raw pixels comming from the Camera Capture (each pixel in the camera contains only one color) to 3 component RGB pixels.
 The way to do so is using a DeBayerize 1 filter, based in a 3x3 window, as used in morphological operations (erosion/dilation) while using morphological_fifo.vhd.
 At its output it provides a pixel_valid signal that is 1 when a valid RGB pixel is at its output.

-* **Frame Sync**, available at `uvispace-camera-fpga/ip/camera_controller/frame_sync <https://github.com/UviDTE-UviSpace/uvispace-camera-fpga/tree/master/ip/camera_controller/frame_sync>`_, not depicted in the block diagram, is located between the Raw to RGB component and the Image Processing.
-It blocks the pixel_valid signal some frames.
-It is not clear in the camera documentation how the camera does the reset, if it does it instantaneously or if it first finishes the row that it is sending.
-Because of that the frame sync is reset every time that the camera is reset and counts few frame_valid negative flanks to before letting pixel_valid propagate.
-This ensures that after this component, the 1st pixel after reset is the pixel 0,0.
-This is needed for some image processing components and the Avalon Image Writers to work properly.

 * **Image Processing**, available at `uvispace-camera-fpga/ip/image_processing <https://github.com/UviDTE-UviSpace/uvispace-camera-fpga/tree/master/ip/image_processing>`_, does the image processing computation needed in Uvispace.
 Each block inside image processing applies some operation to the pixels of the image, that are processed "on the flight".
 That is, some delay can be applied to the pixels but the processing is different to software in which you store a full image and then process it.
 In hardware an incoming pixel is processed and put in the output as soon as possible.
 The blocks inside image processing use a pixel valid signal to tell to the next component that a new pixel has been generated.
 The image processing performs the following steps, depicted in the figure below: